 The ancient food of the Aztecs, amaranth is delicious and easy to cook.
 Its mild, nutty flavor lends itself to both sweet and savory dishes.
 Because it thickens when cooked, it can add body to stews or soups.
 Try flavoring it with rosemary and thyme and serving it on crostini, with steamed greens, goat cheese and sun dried tomatoes.
 The dried grain can also be popped and served with a little honey.
 It frequents my table as a breakfast cereal.
 Amaranth is high in the essential amino acid lysine and higher in protein than many other grains.
 It is packed with minerals and vitamins and is used in treatment of heart disease, hypertension, menstrual issues and helps regulate the Blood.

-A staple for Native Americans, corn is both a vegetable and a grain.
+Corn is a part of the ‘three sisters’ group of foods, a staple for Native Americans, that included corn, with squash and legume which varied on region and culture.
+Corn is both a vegetable and a grain.
 With the addition of lysine it becomes a complete protein.
 Neutral, sweet and diuretic, corn nourishes the Heart and Stomach and helps to regulate digestion.
 Relatively low in niacin, corn is often served with lime to increase niacin absorption.
 Which had me wondering why no one in Interstellar suffered from scurvy–I mean, they were reduced to eating just corn, right.
-I digressed–back on topic.
+I digressed – back on topic.
 As a neutral grain, it can be eaten by those with cold or hot patterns.
-The problem–corn is one of the largest GMO crops so be sure to find it organic.
+The problem – corn is one of the largest GMO crops so be sure to find it organic.
 Blue corn boasts higher levels of iron, magnesium and protein.
-Use corn as polenta, in stew and soups or as tortillas–but get it organic.
+Use corn as polenta, in stew and soups or as tortillas – but get it organic.
 Basic Polenta

 Millet holds the third highest level of protein in the grain family following amaranth and quinoa.
 It has been eaten and cultivated for centuries by the Tibetans, and eaten as peasant food for the Chinese and Japanese.
 It is high in iron, lecithin and choline.
 Millet benefits the Spleen, Pancreas, Stomach and Gall Bladder.
 It helps keep cholesterol in check and reduces gall stones.
 Sweet, cooling and salty in nature in nourishes yin fluids and softens masses (stones and lumps).
 Millet builds strong bones, tendons and ligaments.
 It’s wonderful for athletes..so don’t just feed it to the birds.